 Skip to contents

-This article presents a couple examples of general workflows in R alone (without using the app), running through the various steps using the functions directly.
+This article presents a couple examples of general workflows in R alone (without using the Shiny app), running through the various steps using the functions directly.

 This gives you a bit more flexibility in how you explore and/or filter your data.